 In many traditional classrooms, the question of what factors contribute to a grade means balancing test scores with other factors such as homework completion.
 However, if we are in fact preparing our students to live their lives well, we must also value other, less quantifiable, aspects of a student’s performance.
 Perhaps she has become a more self-directed, metacognitive learner.
 Perhaps she has assumed a more adult posture of responsibility and is managing her time more effectively.
 If such things matter, they should be a part of the grading system.
 Given the personal and subjective nature of such factors, it is appropriate to engage students as an integral part of the process of evaluating them.

 The end of a marking period is an opportune moment to stop and reflect with our students what they have experienced (and not just academically).
 It is an appropriate time to discuss how they can learn from their experiences and become better, more self-sufficient learners.
 It is time, in other words, for a meaningful conversation.

 Grade conferences serve a number of important functions:

-Conferences can boost a student’s self-awareness of her strengths and weaknesses.
+Conferences boost a student’s self-awareness of her strengths and weaknesses.

-Conferences can offer an opportunity to model the skills of setting goals and learning from mistakes.
+Conferences offer an opportunity to model the skills of setting goals and learning from mistakes.